 Hard Drive Insurance

-With most hard drives predicted to last only 5 years or so, I’ve taken steps to backup my valuable files by using Mozy.
-With their online backup you can back up your irreplaceable files automatically and securely.
-Mozy backs up your files in the background and if you’ve ever lost valuable information to a hard drive crash, especially if it wasn’t backed up, you know how valuable an automatic, online backup system could be.
-At less than a few bucks per month, it’s a no-brainer.
+With most hard drives predicted to last only 5 years or so, I’ve taken steps to backup my valuable files by using Carbonite.
+With their online backup FREE for the first 15 days, you can back up your irreplaceable files automatically and securely.
+Carbonite backs up your files in the background and if you’ve ever lost valuable information to a hard drive crash, especially if it wasn’t backed up, you know how valuable an automatic, online backup system could be.
+At less than $5/month, it’s a no-brainer.

 Who knew buying things you hope you never use could be such a wise decision!